Guaranteed Bursaries 2017/18

 To be eligible for this Core Bursary scheme you must:

-- Be registered on an undergraduate degree course (or PGCE/ 1st year GEM) at Nottingham which you commenced in 2016 or 2017
+- Be registered on a full-time undergraduate degree course (or PGCE/ 1st year GEM) at Nottingham which you commenced in the 2016/17 or 2017/18 academic year.

 - Have UK home* status for funding purposes